top of page

 People

-Dukha-Reindeer herders are one of the Mongolia’s most fascinating and iconic communities, living in teepees with strong shamanic beliefs.
+Dukha-Reindeer herders are one of Mongolia’s most fascinating and iconic communities, living in teepees with strong shamanic beliefs.

 The difficulty in reaching the region ensures that the unique Tsaatan people who inhabit the valleys are able to continue their traditional lifestyle - but tourism is slowly making an impact.